cyrill-martin/kmapper/README.md

 ## Why kmapper?

-Tackling complex real-world problems needs interdisciplinary research and an open and easy to navigate knowledge landscape. kmapper is short for the cheesy term "knowledge mapper".
+Tackling complex real-world problems needs interdisciplinary research and an open and easy to navigate knowledge landscape. kmapper is the knowledge mapper.

 By showing a little bit more than the top 10 results of a search and by also boldly showing different scientific disciplines involved with a user's search, kmapper breaks discipline silos without changing the disciplinarity of journal publications and review processes in place.
 In that way, kmapper also pushes for serendipity.